l4mbd0x/Greenity/README.md

 -Simple cpu graph widget
 -Default awesome date widget
 -Simple download/upload net widget
--Prtsc screenshot to ~/screenshots
+-Prtsc screenshots to ~/Screenshots
 -Xscreensaver controlling locking and its keybinded activation
 Obs: clone and copy the awesome directory directly to your ~/.config/awesome

 # Note for Funtoo/Gentoo users:
-Don't forget to emerge pixbuf with X jpeg USE flags
+Don't forget to emerge
+pixbuf with X jpeg USE flags to solve gears dep
+curl with ipv6 ssl openssl to solve vicious dep